How to Enable SSO Integration

 If you’re the admin of your organization’s Enterprise account, you can enable SSO so users can log in with your company’s identity provider.
 Getting started is simple—here’s what to do:

-2. Then, in the Dropdown menu that comes up, click on Admin Console to open your Admin Dashboard page.
+2. Then, in the Dropdown menu that comes up, click on Admin Console.

-3. Then, in the Provider Name field, enter the name you want users to see on the login page.
+• Provider Name — Enter the name you want users to see on the login page.

 • Entity ID —Your organization’s unique identifier in your Identity Provider (IdP).